How to start your application

-Don't worry if you don't have all of your results yet: if you are awaiting results then you can upload the documents you do have, and upload outstanding documents when they are available.
+Don't worry if you don't have all of your results yet; you can upload the documents you do have in the application portal and upload any outstanding documents when they are available.

 Please be aware that certain applications from residents of Nigeria are referred to a third party.